forrestwilkins/social-api/README.md

 # Enable pre-commit hook with Husky
 $ npx husky install && npx husky add .husky/pre-commit "yarn lint-staged"
 ```

-## Tools to get Involved and Collaborate

-- Discord: https://discord.gg/UbmSm6Kb47, or message me at **forrest#2807**
-- Notion: A link to the Notion page can be obtained upon request.

 ## Contributions